Blendify/blender-manual/trunk/blender_docs/manual/render/blender_render/performance.rst

 or worse, crashes mid-way through!
 Well, there is lots going on and lots you can do to speed up rendering or enable a complicated render to complete.
 Also, it is possible to render a very complicated scene on a mediocre PC by being "render-smart".
-Here's a "top ten" list of things to do or not do in order to speed up rendering or even avoid crashes during scene render.
+Here is a "top ten" list of things to do or not do in order to speed up rendering or even avoid crashes during scene render.
 Some options may decrease the quality of your render, but for draft renders you may not care.